cargonvis/docker-mask-rcnn-pytorch/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
 ![Product Name Screen Shot][product-screenshot] <!-- Image without link -->

+The Automatized Mask-RCNN-pytorch project simplifies the process of training and deploying a segmentation object detection model.
+This project supports both instance and semantic segmentation modes.

+Instance segmentation distinguishes individual objects within an image, providing precise outlines for each object.
+It is commonly used when the goal is to identify and differentiate distinct objects, even if they are of the same class.

+Semantic segmentation, on the other hand, classifies each pixel in the image into object categories.
+It focuses on labeling each part of the image with the corresponding class, providing a holistic understanding of the scene.

-The Automatized Mask-RCNN-pytorch project simplifies the process of training and deploying a segmentation object detection model (both instance and semantic segmentation) by providing a streamlined workflow, GPU support, and data augmentation techniques.
-It empowers users to achieve accurate and efficient object detection for various applications.
+This project provides a streamlined workflow, GPU support, and data augmentation techniques, empowering users to achieve accurate and efficient object detection for various applications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>